sagemathinc/cowasm/README.md

 ##########################################################
 ```

-Note that running `make test` at the top level of `python-wasm` does NOT run the full cpython test suite yet, since it takes quite a while and there are **still some failing tests**, since I CoWasm doesn't support enough of what Python expects.
-It does run a big supported subset of the cpython test suite (it's the part that I got to pass so far, which is over 80%).
+Note that running `make test` at the top level of `python-wasm` does NOT run the **full** test suite of every package, since it takes quite a while and there are **still some failing tests**, since I CoWasm doesn't support enough of what Python expects.
+It does run a big supported subset of the cpython test suite \(it's the part that I got to pass so far, which is over 80%\).
+As an example, the sympy test suite is massive, takes a very long time to run, and doesn't even work for me natively; instead, we just run a handful of small tests to ensure sympy is working at all.
+Similarly, for Cython, we run all their demos, but not the full test suite.
+A longer term goal of CoWasm is to support a second more thorough testing regime that runs the full test suite of each package.

 You can also use the WebAssembly Python REPL directly on the command line.
-The script to start it is called `cowasm`:

 ```sh
 ~/cowasm$ ./bin/python-wasm